-Table 8.51: FillMark Element (Sheet 2 of 2)
+Table 8.53: FillMark Element

-NAME DATA TYPE DESCRIPTION KnockoutRefs ?
+NAME DATA TYPE DESCRIPTION KnockoutBleed ? float Bleed in points that the fill SHALL grow into (positive values) from the knockout area.
+Note: This attribute implies the same bleed for all separations.
+KnockoutRefs ?
 IDREFS Reference to the PlacedObject , Position or StripMark elements that SHALL not be filled by this FillMark .
 The knockout boundaries are defined by the value of @KnockoutSource .
 KnockoutSource enumeration Definition of the source of the knockout from the referenced PlacedObject elements.
 Allowed values are: ClipPath - Use the clip path as defined by the referenced PlacedObject/ @ClipPath.
 SourceClipPath - Use the clip path as defined by the referenced PlacedObject/ @SourceClipPath.
-TrimBox - Use the clip path as defined by the referenced PlacedObject/ @TrimCTM and PlacedObject/@TrimSize.
+TrimBox - Use the clip path as defined by the referenced PlacedObject/ @TrimCTM and PlacedObject/ @TrimSize.
 MarkColor + element Definition of the separations used to fill the mark.

-8.33.2 MarkColor
+8.35.2 MarkColor